CCurl/c3/README.md

-emit      (C--)            Output C as a character. next-word (--A L)          A: the next word from the input stream, L: length. key       (--C)            C: Next keyboard char, wait if no char available. key?      (--F)            F: FALSE if no char available, else TRUE.
+emit      (C--)            Output C as a character. next-word (--A L)          A: the next word from the input stream, L: length. key       (--C)            C: Next keyboard char, wait if no char available.
+?key      (--F)            F: FALSE if no char available, else TRUE.

 *** FILES ***
 fopen    (n m--fh)         n: name, m: mode (eg - rt), fh: file-handle.